Tornadoes of 2011: May 21–26 (United States)

 On May 21, a small system of thunderstorms began to develop in Brown County, Kansas.
 At the same time, another system formed to the southeast of Emporia, Kansas.
-The Brown County system developed produced a couple tornadoes over Shawnee County, Kansas, including one near Topeka that caused minor damage.
+The Brown County system produced a couple of tornadoes over Shawnee County, Kansas, including one near Topeka that caused minor damage.
 Meanwhile, the Emporia system moved to the northeast, where an EF3 tornado heavily damaged the town of Reading, Kansas.
 One person was killed, several others were injured, and at least 20 houses were destroyed.
 Several other tornadoes occurred in the region that evening, all of which were in the EF0–EF1 range.